emircanerkul/drupal-gin-toolbar-extension/readme.md

 This module has been tested with https://www.drupal.org/project/gin_toolbar

-## My Starter Drupal 9 Modules & Configs that compatible with this chromium extension
+## My Starter Drupal 9 Modules & Configs that compatible with this extension

 ***
 #### GIN THEME INSTALL & ENABLE
 * `composer require 'drupal/gin'`